nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding free time slots: `free_time`
-Finds all free time slots in the given date.
+Finds all free time slots on the given date from the event list.

 Format: `free_time DATE`
 * **Free time slots** refer to all times in the given date without any event happening